Schedule vs. Template

 Overtime Period and Cut-Off Day

-Overtime is calculated every 7-day period.
+Overtime is calculated every seven days.
 Overtime rules can vary by site.
 Since officers need to navigate different sites and different rolling schedules, an officer can define the Overtime Period.
 The Cut-Off day marks the end of an overtime period.
-For example, the Cut-Off day for overtime could be set to a Monday.
-This would end the overtime period and effectively restart overtime calculations each Monday.
+For example, you could set the Cut-Off day for overtime to a Monday.
+Doing this would end the overtime period and effectively restart overtime calculations each Monday.
 The Overtime Cut-Off day allows the system to understand where rules like "consecutive days" should be ended and restarted.